 Gap year option

 Many young artists use their Gap year as the time to complete an Art Foundation Diploma.
-Some then go onto study Visual Arts at university, others change course and see the Art Foundation as a valuable experience and interesting qualification other than as a stepping stone to the next level.
+Some then go onto study Visual Arts at university, others change course and see the Art Foundation as having been a valuable experience and an interesting qualification.